 It’s remarkable the friendships you can build if you don’t stop caring.

 Small habits don’t add up.
-They compound.

 That’s the power of atomic habits.